 FOUNDING BOARD MEMBERS EMERITUS

-- Bonnie Poon: With credentials in History, Art History, and Arts Administration, Bonnie has worked in museums for over 15 years, including the Fowler, the Whitney Museum of American Art, and the Bard Graduate Center.
+- Bonnie Poon: With credentials in History, Art History, and Arts Administration, Bonnie worked in museums for over 15 years, including the Fowler, the Whitney Museum of American Art, and the Bard Graduate Center.

 - Sarah Schacht: An educator and administrator, Sarah and her husband, John, are 40+ year residents of the Canals and prolific collectors of Venice historical ephemera.